erjonh-dev/VELARA/README.md

-# UniCash
+# Velara

 ## Overview

-UniCash is a web application designed to help students manage their finances effectively.
-It provides tools for tracking expenses, visualizing spending patterns, and maintaining a healthy budget throughout their academic journey.
+Velara is a web application designed to simplify human resource management for modern companies.
+It offers tools for hiring, payroll, employee data management, and digital contracts—all in one intuitive platform.
+Velara streamlines HR processes, helping businesses save time, stay compliant, and support their teams more efficiently.

 ## Features